CxZMoE/audioplayer/README.md

 you can find them in this repo/lib ,please copy it to /lib

-If you are using Windows,please recomile the source code and copy .dll in DLL directory to the root directory of the program you compiled.
+If you are using Windows,please recompile the source code and copy .dll in DLL directory to the root directory of the program you compiled.

 # Usage